EAN-MapNet: Efficient Vectorized HD Map Construction with Anchor Neighborhoods: Experiments

 \subsection{Dataset and Metric}

 We evaluate the performance of the EAN-MapNet using the nuScenes dataset\cite{caesar2020nuscenes}.
 The model is trained with images captured by 6 surround-view cameras.
-The predicted HD map range within a single frame is $[-15m, 15m]$ along the X-axis and $[-30m, 30m]$ along the Y-axis in the ego-vehicle coordinate system.
-And the categories of the predicted map elements include pedestrian crossing, lane divider and boundary.
+The predicted HD map range within a single frame spans $[-15m, 15m]$ along the X-axis and $[-30m, 30m]$ along the Y-axis in the ego-vehicle coordinate system.
+The predicted map elements encompass categories such as pedestrian crossings, lane dividers, and boundaries.